 • Succession – the List reflects the rich traditions, the experience and the positive results of the Bulgarian vocational education system;

 • Flexibility – it is provided through the different possible combinations for the attainment of professional qualification levels;

 • Continuity – the upgrading of knowledge, skills and professional competence in the attainment of professional qualification levels allows every learner, depending on the level of vocational training, to increase continuously their professional qualification;

 • Openness – the List is an “open” system and if there is a necessity and a proven need for certain vocational training, it is possible to incorporate both new professions and new specialties within the framework of a given profession.

 Objectives of the List

 They are defined by the requirements for harmonisation of the vocational education with the European one in order to achieve recognition of qualifications and the integration of Bulgaria into the European labour market.
-The List facilitates the organisation and conduct of vocational education, vocational training and guidance in accordance with the State Educational Requirements (SER), at the same time answering the needs of the labour market, the economy and the statistics.
+The List facilitates the organisation and conduct of vocational education, vocational training and guidance in accordance with the State Educational Standards (SES), at the same time answering the needs of the labour market, the economy and the statistics.